ucb-bar/maveric-bringup/README.md

 - [ ] Check DRC and connectivity
 - [ ] Final check of LED current limit resistor
 - [ ] Check bottom clearance with 3D socket model

+## Layout Review

+### Questions

+- Check silkscreen positions
+- Are plated thru-holes on the socket footprint OK?
+I tried to make all holes plated and grounded
+- Is the decap sufficient and placed correctly?
+- Check thermal reliefs on pours
+- Check continuity and metal area on power pours